jajapuramshivasai/QML-Molecular-Classification/README.md

-# QML-Molecular-Classification

-Comparing classical graph kernels and quantum-inspired embeddings for molecular classification — a project by Team The Cats Cradle.
+### Comparing classical graph kernels and quantum-inspired embeddings for molecular classification — a project by Team The Cats Cradle.

 ## QPoland Global Quantum Hackathon 2025
 18-Oct-2025 to 26-Oct-2025